alexhkurz/algorithm-analysis-2023/report.md

 ## Homework

 **Deadlines:**
-- Weekly deadlines for Part 1.
+- Weekly deadlines.
 Each week has 2 points upon completion.
 The remaining points are awarded after the final deadline at the end of final examination week.
 You are expected to improve upon your weekly submissions for the final version of the report.
 - Deadline is the Sunday at midnight.
 This gives me time to look over your answers on Monday.
 I will discuss the questions Tuesday in class and you will have an opportunity to improve your answers.
 - The full report is due on the Sunday following the Saturday of final examination week.